ejmr/LNVL/docs/Instructions.md

 1. `character`: An instance of `LNVL.Character` representing the character to deactivate.

+### Export-Variable ###

+The `export-variable` opcode tells LNVL to change the value of a variable defined in the script environment.

+1. `name`: The name of the variable as a string.

+2. `value`: The new value of that variable.
+This can be any type but using tables or userdata may cause unforseen problems.

 ### Move-Character ###

 The `move-character` opcode changes the position of a character, as in